ietf-rats-wg/key-attestation/draft-ietf-rats-pkix-key-attestation.md

 An attestation key might be visible to a client of the device and be reported along with other cryptographic keys.
 Therefore, it is acceptable to include a key entity providing claims about an attestation key like any other cryptographic key.
-An implementation MAY reject the generation of PKIX Evidence if it relates to an attestation key.
+An implementation MAY reject the generation of Evidence if it relates to an attestation key.

 ### identifier